ajf214/personal-arm-templates/Example Blueprints/managing-blueprints-as-code.md

 ### Resource Group properties
 You'll notice the **resource group artifacts are defined within the main blueprint json file**.
-This is confusing kind of, but it is what it is.
-Here we have a resource group that does the following:
+In this case, we've configured a resource group with these properties:
- * Hardcodes a location of ```eastus```
+ * Hardcodes a location for the resource group of ```eastus```
  * Sets a placeholder name ```SingleRG``` for the resource group.
-This means the resource group name will be determined at assignment time
+     - This means the resource group name will be determined at assignment time.
+The placeholder is just to help you organize the definition and serves as a reference point for your artifacts.
      - optionally you could hardcode the resource group name by adding ```"name": "myRgName"```

 [Full spec of a blueprint](https://docs.microsoft.com/en-us/rest/api/blueprints/blueprints/createorupdate#blueprint)

 ### Artifacts

-Let’s look at a simple policy artifact here:
+Let’s look at a simple policy artifact:
 ```
 {
     "properties": {